-Inclusion of students with special educational needs in our schools can be summed up in the following quote:

-"We invite you to become active participants in the process of Catholic Education.
+Inclusion of students with special educational needs in our schools can be summed up: "We invite you to become active participants in the process of Catholic Education.
 We urge you to bring your energy, enthusiasm and generosity to the task of building a Catholic community within your school and to shaping the vision of Catholic education."

--This Moment of Promise (P. 22)
+This Moment of Promise (P. 22)